mrhota/rust/src/doc/guide.md

 % The Rust Guide

-Hey there!
 Welcome to the Rust guide.
 This is the place to be if you'd like to learn how to program in Rust.
-Rust is a systems programming language with a focus on "high-level, bare-metal programming": the lowest level control a programming language can give you, but with zero-cost, higher level abstractions, because people aren't computers.
+Rust is a systems programming language with a focus on "high-level, bare-metal programming": the lowest level of control a programming language can give you, but with zero-cost, higher level abstractions, because people aren't computers.
 We really think Rust is something special, and we hope you do too.

 To show you how to get going with Rust, we're going to write the traditional "Hello, World!" program.
-Next, we'll introduce you to a tool that's useful for writing real-world Rust programs and libraries: "Cargo."
-After that, we'll talk about the basics of Rust, write a little program to try them out, and then learn more advanced things.
+Next, we'll introduce you to `cargo`, a tool that's useful for writing real-world Rust programs and libraries.
+After that, we'll talk about the basics of Rust and write a little program to try them out, and then we'll move on to more advanced things.

-Sound good?
 Let's go!

 # Installing Rust

-The first step to using Rust is to install it!
-There are a number of ways to install Rust, but the easiest is to use the `rustup` script.
-If you're on Linux or a Mac, all you need to do is this (note that you don't need to type in the `$`s, they just indicate the start of each command):
+Our first step is to install Rust.
+There are a number of ways to do this, but the easiest is to use the `rustup` script.
+If you're on Linux or a Mac, all you need to do is this (you don't need to type in the `$`s; they indicate the start of a command):

 ```{ignore}
 $ curl -s https://static.rust-lang.org/rustup.sh | sudo sh